altocodenl/cell/readme.md

 ### Values

-There are four kind of values:
+There are four types of values:
 - number.
 They are shown right aligned.
 - text.
 They are shown left aligned.
 - blist.
 A blist is a list where the keys are integers (1, 2, 3...).